Royal Park Theatre

 The Royal Park Theatre (Théâtre royal du Parc; Koninklijk Parktheater) is a theatre in central Brussels, Belgium.
 It is located at 3, rue de la Loi/Wetstraat, on the edge of Brussels Park, facing the Belgian House of Parliament (Palace of the Nation).
-It is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Arts-Loi/Kunst-Wet (on lines 1, 2, 5 and 6).

 History

 Early history

-Built in 1782 to plans by the Belgian-Austrian architect Louis Montoyer, the Park Theatre was at first an annex to the Theatre of La Monnaie.
+Built in 1782 to plans by the Belgian-Austrian architect Louis Montoyer, the Park Theatre was at first an annexe to the Theatre of La Monnaie.
 The brothers Alexandre and Herman Bultos exploited both theatres at the same time, with the Park Theatre used for plays featuring young actors, as a sort of drama school for La Monnaie.
 In 1807, under the French regime, it was closed by Napoleon's decree on the theatres, but re-opened in 1814, and was occupied by a British company for a year, then a Dutch company for a few months.